JDDoesDev/presentations/osmi.md

 ## Who has been afraid to call off for

-- Bronchitis? <!-- .element: class="fragment" -->
+Injuries? <!-- .element: class="fragment" -->
-- Strep throat? <!-- .element: class="fragment" -->
+Infections? <!-- .element: class="fragment" -->
-- The Flu? <!-- .element: class="fragment" -->
+A baseball game? <!-- .element: class="fragment" -->

+Note: Injuries - broken bones, etc.
+Infections - Flu, cough, cold, etc.

 <!--s-->

-## Who thinks it would be alright to tell someone with glasses or contacts to try harder?
+## Who thinks it would be alright to tell someone with glasses or contacts to try looking harder?

 <!--s-->